angmr/nodecustomersdb/README.md

 Provides database handler functions for the users table, similar to how customers.js does for the customers table.
 Its functions are used for user login and authentication processes.

 ### services/authenticate.js
+This file requires the authentication (jsonwebtoken) and hashing (bcrypt) libraries, as well as the user database handler.
+It defines the login and authenticate functions for handling user login and token-based authentication, and exports them for use in index.js to secure API routes.
+For more details read the doc comments in file.

 ### test/customer.js